wgsl-analyzer/wgsl-analyzer/docs/book/src/contributing/architecture.md

 **Architecture Invariant:** `ide` crate strives to provide a *perfect* API.
 Although at the moment it has only one consumer, the LSP server, LSP *does not* influence its API design.
-Instead, we keep in mind a hypothetical *ideal* client - an IDE tailored specifically for WGSL, every nook and cranny of which is packed with WGSL-specific goodies.
+Instead, we keep in mind a hypothetical *ideal* client - an IDE tailored specifically for WGSL and WESL, every nook and cranny of which is packed with language-specific goodies.

 ### `crates/wgsl-analyzer`